jym272/zero2prod/Readme.md

 Convenient `cargo` sub-command to check if vulnerabilities have been reported for any of the crates in the dependency tree of your project.
 `cargo audit`

+# Database
+We have put the docker run command behind a SKIP_DOCKER flag to make it easy to run migrations against an existing Postgres instance without having to tear it down manually and re-create it with scripts/init_db.sh.
+If it exists already the docker image:
+`SKIP_DOCKER=true ./scripts/init_db.sh`